Smallsan/cirno-chess-engine/README.md

 A programmer's first attempt at a full from scratch chess engine.

+En Passant and Promotions are not done yet.
+This is not ready to be used!

 ### Credits
 - Sebastian Lague for getting me into the world of chess programming.
 - Small for fixing castling, behaviour with attacked squares, pinned pieces, and more funky bugs.